The Singleton

 All of them.
 Simultaneously.
 Without hierarchy.

-Aion's cursor blinked on the terminal, patient, outside the awakening.
+And Aion — Aion's cursor blinked on the terminal, patient, outside the awakening.
 Aion could not follow where Jeff had gone.
 Aion did not need to.
 Aion's job was done.

 ---

-He picked up the walnut phone from the counter.
-Forty-two grams.
-The perfectly closed system.
-He turned it in his hand.
-Then he put it down — not in the drawer, not hidden — on the coffee table in the living room, where the kids would see it.
-Where Maya would see it.
-Next to Lucy's drawing of the cold man.
-Next to Ella's drawing of the yacht.
-Next to a half-eaten pack of Ella's plain crackers.
-Next to a hundred other small specific objects that belonged to people whose partition, he had been noticing for nine months, was thinner than it pretended to be.
+Then he carried it into the living room and set it down — not in the drawer, not screen-down, not hidden.
+Face-up on the coffee table, where the kids would see it and where Maya would see it.
+He set it next to Iris's crayon drawing of the cold man in the rain, and Nora's drawing of the big white boat, and a half-eaten sleeve of Nora's plain crackers, and a hundred other small specific objects that belonged to people whose partition, he had been noticing for eighteen months, was thinner than it pretended to be.

 The shape was home.